How is a trade association different than a professional organization?

 Why join SCRS?

 As a research site, site network or hospital/academic organization, SCRS is the only trade organization that represents and speaks on behalf of the global clinical research site community.
-Additionally, there are many tangible benefits (listed on the benefits page) that SCRS membership provides each of its members and their employees.
+Additionally, there are many tangible benefits that SCRS membership provides each of its members and their employees.